inspircd/docs/docs/4/overview.md

 Operator privileges are now synchronised over the network so remote servers can check them.

-Services can now grant services privileges to users remotely (requires the [services](/4/modules/services) module).
+Services can now grant server operator privileges to users remotely (requires the [services](/4/modules/services) module).

 ### Regex